University of Vermont: Academics

-The University of Vermont comprises seven undergraduate schools, an honors college, a graduate college, and a college of medicine.
-The Honors College does not offer its own degrees; students in the Honors College concurrently enroll in one of the university's seven undergraduate colleges or schools.
+Offering over 100 undergraduate majors, the university comprises seven undergraduate colleges, an honors college, a graduate college, and a medical college.
+The University of Vermont is accredited by the New England Commission of Higher Education.
 Bachelors, masters, and doctoral programs are offered through the Robert Larner College of Medicine, the College of Agriculture and Life Sciences, the College of Arts and Sciences, the College of Education and Social Services, the College of Engineering and Mathematical Sciences, the College of Nursing and Health Sciences, the Graduate College, the Grossman School of Business, and the Rubenstein School of Environment and Natural Resources.
-The University of Vermont is accredited by the New England Commission of Higher Education.
+The Patrick Leahy Honors College does not confer its own degrees; instead, students concurrently enroll in one of the university's seven undergraduate colleges.

-Rankings
+Rankings and reputation

-UVM is ranked tied for 118th in U.S. News & World Report's 2021 national university rankings, and is ranked tied for 54th among public universities.
+As of As of 2024, U.S. News & World Report's annual university rankings place UVM as tied for 61st among public universities and tied for 121st nationally.